stee525/postgis/README.md

 AND p."addr:postcode" IN ('8001')
 ```

-**Tip: If you click on the flag symbol in the st_transform column, you can visualize the spatial data directly in pgAdmin.**
+**Tip: If you click on the flag symbol in the st_transform column of the results table, you can visualize the spatial data in pgAdmin.**